kthohr/stats/README.md

 StatsLib is a templated C++ library designed for fast computation of statistical distribution functions.

 Features:
-* A header-only library of probability density functions (pdfs), cumulative distribution functions (cdfs), quantile functions, as well as randomization methods.
+* A header-only library of probability density functions (pdfs), cumulative distribution functions (cdfs), quantile functions, as well as random sampling.
-* All distribution functions are compile-time computation-enabled due to extensive use of C++11 `constexpr` functions with the [GCE-Math library](https://github.com/kthohr/gcem).
+* All distribution functions are compile-time computation-enabled with extensive use of C++11 `constexpr` functions, built on the [GCE-Math library](https://github.com/kthohr/gcem).
 * A simple, **R**-like syntax.
-* Optional vector-matrix functionality built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/), and matrix-based operations are parallelizable with OpenMP.
+* Optional vector-matrix functionality built on the [Armadillo C++ linear algebra library](http://arma.sourceforge.net/).
+* Matrix operations are parallelizable with OpenMP.

 ## Available Distributions